arpehem/Arpehem-s-proton-pack-code/README.md

 # Arpehem-s-proton-pack-code
-This is the code to use if you can only find or realyzed you bought a common cathode bargraph.
+This is the code to use if you can only find or realyzed you bought a **common cathode bargraph**.
-This code is designed to be used with 2 Arduino nanos or your favorite boards that have at least as many i/o ports and handles Arduino in order to minimyze the amount of wires running from the wand to the pack.
+This code is designed to be used with **2 Arduino nanos** or your favorite boards that have at least as many i/o ports and handles Arduino in order to minimyze the amount of wires running from the wand to the pack and has a unique smoke purge seuqence and design as well as all the bargraph animations.

 Check out this link to see it in action: https://youtu.be/VGt3vFmbnvs